 Strap Lock

-It keeps the guitar strap from disconnection from the guitar’s strap button.
+It keeps the guitar strap from disconnecting from the guitar’s strap button.

 Sunburst finish